alexgabel/LiePaper/README.md

-# Cartan: Lie-Symmetric Image Translation
+# Cartan: Type-II Neural Symmetry Detection with Lie Theory

 Cartan learns and applies Lie-symmetric transformations to images, pairing an encoder–decoder with a learned generator and a small t-network to estimate transformation parameters.
-It supports MNIST- or Galaxy10-style grayscale inputs and logs training metrics to TensorBoard.
+It supports MNIST- or Galaxy10-style grayscale inputs out of the box.

+See our paper for more details: https://www.nature.com/articles/s41598-025-17098-8

 Quick Start
 - Install dependencies: `pip install -r requirements.txt`